 An American Werewolf in London has more than a little of this.
 Especially the impossible-to-insult policeman.
 The xenophobic villagers are also worth recognising, as is their 'opening-up' via humour (if we decide to like you, we'll make fun of you).

-In Monty Pythons The Meaning Of Life, when Death comes to a dinner party to take away the guests, the British host firmly but calmly reprimands him for his bad manners.
-When the Grim Reaper reveals they were all killed by tainted salmon, all the host's wife can say is "I'm most dreadfully embarassed".
+In Monty Python's The Meaning of Life, when Death comes to a dinner party to take away the guests, the British host firmly but calmly reprimands him for his bad manners.
+When the Grim Reaper reveals they were all killed by tainted salmon, all the host's wife can say is "I'm most dreadfully embarrassed".

 While it is an American/British co-production, Miss Pettigrew Lives for a Day has an air of this about it.
 The eponymous Miss Pettigrew is an uptight, strait-laced Vicar's daughter, and her counterpoint is the wild American Delysia Lafosse.
 Most of the other British characters are also fairly flighty, though, and Delysia's free-spirited nature isn't entirely admirable.
 It was averted in the original novel, where Delysia is English.